joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.2 - June 24, 2019 =
+* NEW - Added direct WooCommerce integration using the `woocommerce` shortcode parameter.
+Blog post and docs coming soon how to use this new parameter with archive and product listing pages.
+* FIX - Fixed issue with element scroll and auto-focus in iOS and Android devices.
+* UPDATE - Removing REST API code introduced in 5.1 that caused issues for some users.
+Please make sure you clear your site cache and any combined JavaScript.

 = 5.1.1 - May 29, 2019 =
 * NEW - Added new `ALM_DISABLE_REPEATER_TEMPLATES` PHP constant that prevents ALM from creating the default Repeater Template or storing template data in your database.
 To use this feature, add the following to your `wp-config.php` in the root of your site: `define('ALM_DISABLE_REPEATER_TEMPLATES', true);`.
 * UPDATE - Removed REST API settings from admin/admin.php and ajax-load-more.php.